 IPLI is not involved in the accrediting of schools.
 Indiana allows schools accreditation choice.
-Schools may elect to pursue accreditation through a recognized regional or national accrediting agency (AdvancEd, ACSI, CSI, ISACS, NLSA, etc.) or with the Indiana Department of Education.
-All school data collected as part of IPLI are used to assist in the development of an improvement plan, not for accreditation purposes.
+Schools may elect to pursue accreditation through a recognized regional or national accrediting agency (AdvancEd, ACSI, CSI, ISACS, NLSA, etc.) or the Indiana Department of Education.
+All school data collected as part of IPLI are used to develop an improvement plan, not accreditation purposes.